ShanaFoster/osticket-prereqs/README.md

 <br />
 </p>
 <p>
-"Image above demonstartes how to enable IIS (Internet Information Service).
-I navigated to the Control Panel, selected Programs clicked turn Windows features on or off; and then enable IIS."
+The image above demonstartes how to enable IIS (Internet Information Service).
+I navigated to the Control Panel, selected Programs clicked turn Windows features on or off; and then enable IIS.
 </p>
 <br />